There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 At the Fram Museum you can come on board the ship and see how the crew and their dogs managed to survive in the coldest and most dangerous places on earth - the Arctic and the Antarctic.
 The exhibition is translated into ten languages: English, French, German, Italian, Spanish, Russian, Japanese, Chinese, Korean and Norwegian.

-Museum shop with exclusive polar merchandise.
+The museum shop offers exclusive polar merchandise.

 Combination ticket for the Norwegian Maritime Museum, Kon-Tiki and the Fram Museum